 At this time, we are unable to facilitate bulk ordering and distribution of our Personal Genetic Service by healthcare providers.
-Patients need to be afforded the opportunity to review our labeling before purchasing our Health + Ancestry Service, including important information about Carrier Status* and Genetic Health Risks* reports available here: www.23andme.com/fda-info/.
+Patients need to be afforded the opportunity to review our labeling before purchasing our Genetic Health Risk, Cancer Predispositions, Pharmacogenetics, and Carrier Status reports* available here: www.23andme.com/fda-info/.

-If your patients are interested in participating in our service, they can purchase a kit at www.23andme.com or through one of our authorized retailers.
+If your patients are interested in participating in our service, they can purchase a kit at www.23andme.com.

 We also ask that you keep in mind that it is a violation of our Terms of Service (Section 15) for any third party, including a medical professional, to resell or redistribute 23andMe kits.
 You can find our Terms of Service here: www.23andme.com/about/tos/.